fll-pigeons/gamechangers/docs/micropython.md

     * Notes:
       * Remember to call robot.reset() before using robot.distance() as a test in a loop
       * If your gyro is attached backwards on your robot, use Direction.COUNTERCLOCKWISE when setting up GyroSensor
-      * Distance travelled must be far enough so that Gyro code can make correction (e.g. 20mm distance is too short and gyro cannot make correction fast enough)
+      * Distance must be far enough so that Gyro code can make correction (e.g. 20mm distance is too short)

    * **Drive Straight Using Gyro - Forward or Backwards:** (Proportional algorithm)